History in the Making

 CWO4 Morgan Bahr - Military

-Gunner was born and raised right here in Richardson Park.
-He joined the Marine Corps in 1975 and retired in 1996.
-A few highlights in his 21-year active duty career were: he served as a Drill Instructor for two years; he was selected to Warrant Officer on the first board of eligibility and served in Operation Desert Storm where he was accredited as having held the largest Field Ammunition Supply Point in Marine Corps history.
-Upon his retirement, he went to work as the Senior Marine Instructor at Sun Valley High School Marine Corps Junior ROTC in Aston, PA.
+Chief Warrant Officer 4 Morgan Bahr, better known to our DMA family as Gunner Bahr, was born and raised right here in Richardson Park.
+He joined the Marine Core in 1975 and retired in 1996.
+A few of the highlights in his 21-years of active-duty include serving as a Drill Instructor for two years, being selected to Warrant Officer on the first board of eligibility, and serving in Operation Desert Storm where he was accredited as having held the largest Field Ammunition Supply Point in Marine Core history.
+Upon his retirement, he went to work as the Senior Marine Instructor at Sun Valley High School Marine Core Junior ROTC in Aston, PA.
 When hearing that a new school was being built on Middleboro Rd. in Richardson Park, he knew he had to be part of it, so he immediately started applying.

-In August 2007, Gunner received a phone call from the then Commandant Chuck Baldwin who offered him a position at the Delaware Military Academy.
-Gunner joined the DMA staff the following October as a Naval Science Instructor teaching 10th grade.
-Within the next three years, Gunner received a promotion to the position of Senior Naval Science Instructor (SNSI).
+In August 2007, Gunner received a phone call from then-Commandant Chuck Baldwin who offered him a position at DMA.
+Gunner joined the staff in October 2007 as a Naval Science Instructor teaching the 10th grade.
+Within the next three years, Gunner received a promotion to the position of Senior Naval Science Instructor.
 A position he was very proud to hold.

-Due to the uniqueness of DMA, where all students are cadets in the program, Gunner assumed an additional position as an administrator along with his role as the Senior Naval Science Instructor.
+Due to the uniqueness of DMA, where all students are cadets in the Junior ROTC program, Gunner assumed an additional position as an administrator along with his role as the Senior Naval Science Instructor.
 In performing those duties, he was involved in ultimately every aspect of running the school.
-Assisting the Commandant daily, they spent numerous hours planning events to ensure perfection was achieved, administering discipline when required and assisting faculty members when needed.
+Assisting the Commandant daily, they spent numerous hours planning events to ensure perfection was achieved… administering discipline when required… and assisting faculty members when needed.
 Gunner’s work ethic was to do everything he could to take the daily grind off the Commandant, to allow him to focus on the bigger picture.
-Gunner always seemed to know what the heartbeat of the school was at any time.
+Gunner always seemed to know what the heartbeat of the school was at all times.

-Working with youths to instill values and leadership skills made every day at DMA exciting and worthwhile.
-I am very humbled for this selection as a recipient of this award.
-I truly hope the example I have set leaves a positive legacy for others to follow.
+For Gunner, working with youth to instill values and leadership skills, made every day at DMA exciting and worthwhile.
+He is very humbled to be chosen as an inductee and truly hopes, the example he has set leaves a positive impression for others to follow.

 C/MC Charles Baldwin - Seahawk Legacy

-Command Master Chief (C/MC) Baldwin has enjoyed a distinguished career in both the military and public education.
-He is the co-founder and former Commandant of the Delaware Military Academy, served as Principal of George V. Kirk Middle School in the Christina School District in Delaware, and was former President of The Charter School of Wilmington.
+Command Master Chief Baldwin has enjoyed a distinguished career in both the military and public education.
+He is the co-founder and former Commandant of the Delaware Military Academy, served as Principal of George V. Kirk Middle School in Delaware’s Christina School District, and was former President of The Charter School of Wilmington.

-In July 1993, Commandant Baldwin accepted the position of Associate Naval Science Instructor with the Seaford School District where he established the first NJROTC in the State of Delaware.
-He followed this achievement with the commissioning of a second unit at Christiana High School.
+In July 1993, Commandant Baldwin accepted the position of Associate Naval Science Instructor with the Seaford School District where he established the first Naval Junior ROTC in the State of Delaware.
+He followed this achievement with the commissioning of a second unit, at Christiana High School.

-While at Christiana, C/MC Baldwin’s unit received recognition three times as being in the top 20% of the nation’s NJROTC units.
+While at Christiana, Command Master Chief Baldwin’s unit received recognition three times as being in the top 20% of the nation’s Naval Junior ROTC units.
 He received the Christina School District Citizenship Award in 1997 and he was the Christiana Teacher of the Year in 1998.

-In 2001, C/MC realized his dream of providing a tuition-free school for young men and women of Delaware who would thrive in a military environment and attend a school of their desire, by co-founding and establishing the US Navy’s first all NJROTC Charter HS, DMA.
-His formula of love and respect + discipline + sound academic principles has resulted in DMA obtaining recognition as the flagship of the Navy JROTC program, and it is the largest unit in the country.
+In 2001, Command Master Chief realized his dream of providing a tuition-free school for young men and women of Delaware who would thrive in a military environment.
+He fulfilled that desire by co-founding and establishing the US Navy’s FIRST all-Naval Junior ROTC Charter High School, the Delaware Military Academy.
+His formula of love and respect PLUS discipline PLUS sound academic principles has resulted in DMA obtaining recognition as the flagship of all Navy Junior ROTC programs and represents the largest Naval Junior ROTC unit in the country.

 Hall of Fame Application